 Depending on the body that does the licensing, you may need to take a state board exam.
 The type of examination varies.
 Sometimes, an extensive portfolio is enough.

 Here you can check the licensing conditions for your state, if you want to practice microblading in the US.

 If you’ve decided permanent makeup is the right career for you, the first step is acquiring the necessary education.
 You also need to go through some health and safety training in order to protect both your clients and yourself.
-As soon as you start working on live models, you will obtain invaluable experience that will eventually get you to working with clients and charging for your services.

 Obtaining a license is the next step.
 Although this can be a hassle, it is the only way to become a professional and keep your business legal and successful.